 Cities within Map

-At one time a Canaanite royal city.
-Location where King David hid in a cave from King Saul (1Samuel 22:1, 2Samuel 23:13).
+At one time Adullam was a Canaanite royal city.
+It is also the location where King David hid in a cave from King Saul (1Samuel 22:1, 2Samuel 23:13).

 Second city taken by ancient Israel after they entered the Promised Land (Joshua 7:3 - 5, 8:1, 9:3, etc.).